Things to do in Fukushima

 Hayate Cycle

 Fancy a ride along the coast?
 Or perhaps across fields and houses in the countryside?
-Hayate Cycle (颯サイクル) is a bicycle rental establishment located on the Yotsukura coast of Iwaki City, in the coastal area of Fukushima.
-At Hayate, you can rent bicycles for both children and adults, including electric-assist bikes, and even a tandem bike.
+Hayate Cycle (颯サイクル) is a bicycle rental shop located on the Yotsukura coast of Iwaki City, in the coastal area of Fukushima.
+At Hayate, you can rent bicycles for both children and adults, including electric-assist bikes, and even tandem bikes.
 If you are not sure where to go, worry not!
 They have several recommended courses for cyclists of every skill level.
-While you are there, be sure to greet their adorable dog, Pom-pom, who can be usually found inside the store!
+While you are there, be sure to greet their adorable dog, Pom-pom, who can be sometimes found inside the store!

 Museums & Galleries